Monk helps No. 6 Kentucky beat Auburn 92-72

 Hamidou Diallo, a 6-foot-5 shooting guard, enrolled at Kentucky on Wednesday and practiced with the Wildcats on Friday.
 He sat on the bench Saturday, but wasn't in uniform and doesn't expect to play this season.

-''I wouldn't do it for the program or me,'' coach John Calipari said. ''The only way that would happen would be if it were in his best interest.
+''I wouldn't do it for the program or me,'' Calipari said. ''The only way that would happen would be if it were in his best interest.
 He needs to get squared away, get his base set, and come back and do his thing.
 That would be my recommendation if you ask me.''

 POLL IMPLICATIONS